TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 Different applications use the memory differently, resulting in different behaviour of the metrics.
 As a result, determining what Windows actually use is difficult.

-The Standby Normal counter can be fluctuating wildly, resulting in a wide difference if it’s included in rightsizing.
+The Standby Normal counter can be fluctuating wildly, resulting in a wide difference if it's included in rightsizing.
 The following VM is a Microsoft Exchange 2013 server mailbox utility.

 ![Exchange usage](2.3.3-fig-5.png)

 Notice the Standby Normal fluctuates wildly, reaching as high at 90%.
 The other 2 cache remains constantly negligible.
 The chart above is based on >26000 samples, so there is plenty of chance for each 3 counters to fluctuate.

-Now let’s look at another example.
+Now let's look at another example.
 This is a Windows Server 2016.
 I think it was running Business Intelligence software Tableau.

 ![Tableau usage](2.3.3-fig-6.png)

 Notice the VM usable memory was increased 2x in the last 3 months.
 Standby Normal hardly move, but Standby Reserve took advantage of the increments.
-It simply went up accordingly, although again it’s fluctuating wildly.
+It simply went up accordingly, although again it's fluctuating wildly.

 ## Cache

 Cache is an integral part of memory management, as the more you cache, the lower your chance of hitting a cache miss.
 This makes sense.
 RAM is much faster than Disk, so if you have it, why not use it?
 Remember when Windows XP introduced pre-fetch, and subsequently Windows SuperFetch?
-It’s a clue that Memory Management is a complex topic.
+It's a clue that Memory Management is a complex topic.
 There are many techniques involved.
 Unfortunately, this is simplified in the UI.
 All you see is something like this:

 ![Resource Monitor](2.3.3-fig-7.png)